ISCA2020Flatfish/Flatfish-BM/README.md

 - **Seq2Seq**: A typical Recurrent Neural Network (RNN), which is widely employed in natural language processing.
 - **GGS-NN**: A typical Graph Neural Network (GNN), which is widely employed in graph processing.

+In ``.traces``, all the address traces are saved in a compressed format of numpy (``.npz``).
+Currently, the address traces are extracted from our full benchmark set.
+The full benchmark set contains several GB of data, and we will upload the full benchmark set later.

 ## Usage
-The files in the traces directory are compressed ``.npz`` format of numpy.
-These files are extracted from our full benchmark which retain all of the memory access parttern.
-We will release the full benchmark later because the full benchmark contains of gigabytes of data which is difficult to anonymously release.
-For example, we can load the file in python3 by:
+For example, we can load the address trace file in python3 by:

 ```python3
 import numpy as np